-The University of Chicago School of Social Service Administration has been a leader in social work and social welfare scholarship since we helped establish social work as a field of scholarly inquiry in 1908 and our doctoral program in 1920.
-The University itself is home to six graduate and professional schools, offering SSA doctoral students extraordinary opportunities for cross-disciplinary study and research.
+The University of Chicago Crown Family School of Social Work, Policy, and Practice has been a leader in social work and social welfare scholarship since we helped establish social work as a field of scholarly inquiry in 1908 and our doctoral program in 1920.
+The University itself is home to six graduate and professional schools, offering Crown Family School doctoral students extraordinary opportunities for cross-disciplinary study and research.

 Each year the Admissions Office receives about 100 applications.
 Of those 100, we expect to enroll approximately 8 students.

 Crown Family School faculty and staff recognize that the COVID-19 pandemic has contributed to major disruptions, hardship and ongoing challenges to daily living and learning.
 The PhD admissions committee will take the exceptional circumstances of the past year into account when reviewing application materials.
 We understand and respect decisions on the part of students and universities to adopt Pass/Fail and other grading systems during the pandemic.
 Our review process will in no way penalize applicants whose transcripts reflect these personal or institutional decisions.
 In addition, we are not using GRE scores as part of our application process this year.
 The GRE requirement has been suspended for the 2020 application cycle.
 We will follow our longstanding practice of reviewing applications holistically and aiming to admit an outstanding cohort of PhD students whose applications demonstrate promise, commitment, and demonstrated potential to contribute to scholarship in the field of social work and social welfare.

 All students entering the Doctoral Program are offered a financial aid package that includes a stipend, full tuition, health insurance, and fees.
 A variety of financial resources are available to doctoral students to support travel to conferences and preparation of manuscripts.
 Many Crown Family School doctoral students receive additional funding through outside training and fellowship programs.